JasperFx/wolverine/docs/guide/durability/marten/event-sourcing.md

     // This would be the stream id public Guid Id { get; set; }

-    // This is important; by Marten convention, this would
+    // This is important, by Marten convention this would
     // be the
     public int Version { get; set; }